ArkhamKnightGPC/INF421/README.md

 The project was implemented using the [Python programming language](https://www.python.org/).
 A **requirements.txt** file with all project dependencies is provided.

-All the code can be found in the \texttt{code} folder in the repository.
+All the code can be found in the **code** folder in the repository.

 ```
     cd code